aravila/avec_scripts/README.md

 # Usage

-After installing SRMR and its dependencies, a quick test can be done by entering the script folder and executing the following command:
+After installing the SRMR toolbox, a quick test can be done by entering the script folder and executing the following command:

 python modspec_avec.py ./wav ./features 0 3 20